joshsaintjacque/fundamentals/cracking_the_code_interview/chapter_1/1_1_is_unique.md

 ### 5) Walk Through
 I'll implement a method that:
    1. Terminates and returns false if the length of the string is > 128.
    2. Sort the string.
    3. Walk over the string
-4. Keep track of all characters found in a hash
-5. Terminate when a char is reached that's already in the hash (returning false), or when we reach the end of the string (returning true)
+   4. Terminate when a char is reached that's the same as the last char (returning false), or when we reach the end of the string (returning true)

 ### 6) Implement